milagjurovska/app-for-learning-chemistry/README.md

 ## Getting started

-This site will take you to the page: https://milagjurovska.github.io/app-for-learning-chemistry/
+This link will take you to the page: https://milagjurovska.github.io/app-for-learning-chemistry/

 ## Technologies used:
 REACT.js, HTML, CSS, Firebase